🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-🏦 Ease of Opening Bank Account + 4.4 -- 15 Opening a bank account as a foreigner requires a tax ID and proof of address; while possible, the process is bureaucratic and often requires a local resident's assistance.
+🏦 Ease of Opening Bank Account + 4.0 -- 15 Opening a bank account requires residence permit or tax number, multiple documents, and in-person visits.
+Non-residents face language barriers and often limited services.

 🌍 DIGITAL NOMAD COMMUNITY